 The BBB has closed 20 complaints against ACSI in the past three years, with 5 closed in the past 12 months.
 Most of the complaints allege problems with billing and collection issues.
 Since March 2015, the Consumer Financial Protection Bureau (CFPB) has received 4 complaints against ACSI alleging problems in “dealing with the lender or servicer.”
 Justia lists a case of civil litigation in which ACSI was named as a co-plaintiff.

 In August 2016, in the United States Court of Federal Claims, a judge ruled on Motions for Judgement on the Administrative Record.
-Collection agencies view Department of Education contracts as “‘[t]he most sought-after contract within this industry’ because of the ever-increasing volume of student loan debt that is extremely difficult to discharge in bankruptcy.”
+Collection agencies view Department of Education contracts as “‘the most sought-after contract within this industry’ because of the ever-increasing volume of student loan debt that is extremely difficult to discharge in bankruptcy.”
 This case involved a dispute about the process for awarding these contracts through the General Accountability Office (GAO) and the Department of Education (ED).
 In this case, ED requested proposals for the award of “multiple Indefinite-Delivery, Indefinite-Quantity (‘IDIQ’) contracts to collect defaulted student loans” to qualifying third-party collection agencies in December 2015.
 Qualifying agencies were to be evaluated on the basis of three factors: Past Performance (Factor 1); Management Approach (Factor 2); and Small Business Participation Plan (Factor 3).
-ACSI submitted a proposal according to the guidelines but was not offered a contract in this round of bids.
+Automated Collection Services submitted a proposal according to the guidelines but was not offered a contract in this round of bids.
 Subsequently, along with 21 other unsuccessful bidders, ACSI filed a protest with the GAO.
 In March 2017, the GAO sustained the protests, citing unreasonable evaluation by ED of Factors 1 and 2.
 In May 2017, ED announced its decision to take corrective action by revising aspects of the Solicitation with regard to Factors 1 and 2, initially with no changes regarding commitments to small business contractors, but then to re-open the competitive bid process entirely.
-Revised small business plans from all offerors would be reevaluated, and ED would be able to consider all three factors of the revised proposals.
+Revised small business plans from all offers would be reevaluated, and ED would be able to consider all three factors of the revised proposals.

-In June 2017, ACSI filed a bid protest complaint citing ED’s corrective action as “arbitrary, capricious…an abuse of discretion, and otherwise contrary to federal law,” and enjoining ED from “considering revised small businessparticipation plans in connection with the corrective action and a new award decision.”
-The government’s Motion to Dismiss ACSI’s complaint argued that “ACSI does not have standing to challenge ED’s proposed corrective action to allow all potential offerors to provide updates regarding small business participation.”
+In June 2017, ACSI filed a bid protest complaint citing ED’s corrective action as “arbitrary, capricious…an abuse of discretion, and otherwise contrary to federal law,” and enjoining ED from “considering revised small business participation plans in connection with the corrective action and a new award decision.”
+The government’s Motion to Dismiss ACSI’s complaint argued that “ACSI does not have standing to challenge ED’s proposed corrective action to allow all potential offers to provide updates regarding small business participation.”
 Ultimately, the judge in this case decided that “ED should be entitled to take corrective action to address both the deficiencies identified by the March 27, 2017 GAO decision and new information brought to the attention of ED” and denied ACSI’s Motion for Judgement.

+Federal laws protect you.
 The Fair Debt Collections Practices Act (FDCPA) regulates the behavior of collection agencies by prohibiting actions such as the use of abusive or threatening language; harassment; or the use of false or misleading information to collect a debt.
 The FCRA regulates how collection agencies and creditors report delinquent debts to credit reporting agencies.
 Additional consumer protection laws include the Telephone Consumer Protection Act (TCPA) and the Consumer Financial Protection Act (CFPA).

 Yes.
 If you want to enforce your rights, or recover money for violations — you need to sue.
 Federal laws provide individuals like you with a means to seek monetary damages in court.
 For example, the FDCPA allows consumers who have been violated to recover damages of up to $1,000, plus attorney fees and court costs.